Courses for Students Who Have Been Conditionally Accepted

 Essentials of Chemistry

 Students will utilize this non-laboratory, preparatory course to understand the basic concepts of chemistry in this 12-week course.
-The course deals in depth with the structure, properties and uses of matter, the composition and changes in composition of material and the factors that influence these changes.
-Students will explore mathematical relationships, atomic and molecular structures, acid/base and pH concepts, bonding, matter and energy, kinetics and equilibrium and other topics (included in the New York State Regents curriculum) of interest to those who live in our chemical world.
+The course deals in depth with the structure, properties, and uses of matter, the composition and changes in the composition of material, and the factors that influence these changes.
+Students will explore mathematical relationships, atomic and molecular structures, acid/base and pH concepts, bonding, matter and energy, kinetics and equilibrium, and other topics (included in the New York State Regents curriculum) of interest to those who live in our chemical world.
 The course is designed to provide a better understanding of chemistry in our daily lives and its contribution to modern technology.

 Cost: $155 per course plus books